 - Select the file to include in the backup for WordPress and save changes.

-You may think that we haven’t selected any Google Drive account where the backup will save.
-Now in the next step, we’ve to connect the Drive to the UpdraftPlus Backup plugin.
+You may wonder that we haven’t selected any Google Drive account to save the Backup.
+Don’t worry; in the next step, we’ve to connect the Drive to the UpdraftPlus Backup plugin.